 Are you ready to go on an excursion and enjoy the atmosphere of a small and picturesque town?

 1. Half Day Excursion to Frascati by train from Rome

-One of the most pleasant ways to get to Frascati is by train.
-The comfort of this means of transport, which will take you about an hour, will allow you to see the beautiful scenery as you approach the city.
-Therefore, the guided tour of Frascati by train starts at the Roma Termini train station and then you will visit the historic center of the city and its vineyards.
+One of the most enjoyable ways to get to Frascati is by train.
+The convenience of this means of transportation, which will take you about an hour, will allow you to take in the beautiful scenery as you approach the city.
+Therefore, the guided tour of Frascati by train starts at Roma Termini train station and then you will visit the historic center of the city and its vineyards.

 With this half-day excursion you will also be able to taste the local wines and the typical food of the area, such as porchetta (roast pork), biscotti and breads with extra virgin olive oil.
-Of course, all this paired with a varied tasting of Italian wines that you will savor while strolling through the vineyards of the area.
+Of course, all of this is paired with a varied tasting of Italian wines that you will savor as you take a leisurely stroll through the local vineyards.